Creating DNS records and receiving emails via Postfix

 ACCEPT tcp -- anywhere anywhere tcp dpt:smtp

-To save the final configuration to the script that is executed on a reboot, you need to be root rather than just using sudo, so run the following command:
+- To save the final configuration to the script that is executed on a restart, you need to be root rather than just using sudo, so run the following command:

 iptables-save > /etc/iptables.up.rules

-We now have the correct port open in our iptables firewall.
+Now the correct port is open in your iptables firewall.

-Now we have the Cloud Server setup to receive mail for our domain.
+You have set up the server to receive mail for your domain.

-The next article will look at the telnet package to conduct some final tests on the setup to ensure postfix is sending the correct identification details.
-We'll also take a look at checking the email from the command line.
+The next article shows how to use the Telnet package to conduct some final tests on the setup to ensure that Postfix is sending the correct identification details.
+It also describes checking the email from the command line.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License